Mary Beecher Longyear: Early life and education

-Mary Hawley Beecher was born in Milwaukee, Wisconsin.
-Her parents were Samuel Peck Beecher, a farmer, and Caroline Matilda Beecher (née Walker).
-She grew up in Bedford Township, Michigan.
+Mary Hawley Beecher was born in Milwaukee, Wisconsin, with her twin sister Abby.
+Her parents were Samuel Peck Beecher, who had come to Milwaukee to start a nursery business, and Caroline Matilda Beecher (née Walker).
+The family moved to Erie, Pennsylvania before moving again to Augusta, Michigan, where her father started a farm close to Battle Creek, Michigan.
 She was educated at Battle Creek public schools and Albion College, after which she became a teacher.
-Her mother instilled in her and her siblings a love for the Bible and daily prayer and study.
+Her family were Congregationalists, and mother instilled in her and her siblings a love for the Bible and daily prayer and study.
+She taught school in Marengo, Michigan, and received further education from the state Normal school at Ypsilanti.

 Career

-On January 4, 1879, she married John Munro Longyear in Battle Creek and moved to Marquette, Michigan, where they had seven children, one of whom would later drown in a canoe accident.
+Beecher then went to teach in Marquette, Michigan, and became a member of the Congregational church there, where she met John Munro Longyear, who she married on January 4, 1879.
+They had seven children, one of whom would later drown in a canoe accident.
 As her husband's business ventures, particularly in timber and mining, became successful, they became one of the wealthiest couples in Michigan.
 They built a mansion in Marquette, overlooking Lake Superior, but they also became benefactors of the arts, education, and of efforts to help the blind.
 From the early 1890s, she was also active in the Christian Science movement, providing financial support to send Frances Thurber Seal to assist the growing interest in Christian Science in Germany.

 When Southeastern Railway wanted to lay track through their property, the Longyears decided to move.
 Knowing that the mansion would be difficult to sell or reproduce, they had the house dismantled and shipped by train 1,300 miles to Brookline, Massachusetts, where it was rebuilt and enlarged.
 The feat was mentioned in Ripley's Believe It or Not.

+Longyear proposed the establishment of the Benevolent Association home at Chestnut Hill, a Christian Science nursing facility, and donated land for its establishment in Brookline, Massachusetts.

 In 1911, she began collecting objects, letters, and real estate relating to the early history of Christian Science and the life of Mary Baker Eddy, under the belief that these things would be valuable to future generations.
 In 1923, she established the Longyear Foundation, which later became the Longyear Museum in Brookline, Massachusetts.
 In addition to the museum, the foundation owns and preserves a number of historic houses.
+Longyear also wrote a book about Asa G. Eddy and supported the writings of authors like Samuel Putnam Bancroft and William Lyman Johnson.